Get Him to the Greek: Reception

 On Rotten Tomatoes, Get Him to the Greek has an approval rating of 72% based on 202 reviews, with an average rating of 6.30/10.
 The site's critical consensus reads, "Thanks to a suitably raunchy script and a pair of winning performances from Jonah Hill and Russell Brand, Get Him to the Greek is one of the year's funniest comedies."
 On Metacritic, the film has a weighted average score of 65 out of 100, based on 39 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, writing: "under the cover of slapstick, cheap laughs, raunchy humor, gross-out physical comedy and sheer exploitation, Get Him to the Greek also is fundamentally a sound movie."

 Controversy

 A scene in which Jonah Hill's character is raped has been lambasted by critics as being "particularly egregious" and "horrific" and of furthering rape culture by "reinforc(ing) cultural myths surrounding the acceptance of rape."

 After Combs was arrested and indicted in the Southern District of New York on September 16, 2024, on charges of racketeering, sex trafficking by force, and transportation for purposes of prostitution, observers noticed that his Get Him to the Greek character Sergio Roma committed several crimes in the film that were similar to his sexual misconduct allegations in real life.
+Combs was later sentenced to 50 months in prison on two of his charges.

+In addition to Combs, Russell Brand has also been accused of multiple sexual misconduct allegations, following on from a 2023 joint-investigation by Channel 4's Dispatches and The Sunday Times.
+Brand is due to stand trial on October 12th 2026.